-As far as I know this outsider environment in the south of France has no special name, so I just refer to it as "sculpture garden".
-It is characterized by its large number of animals, constructed by applying concrete to a model of iron gauze.
+As far as I know this outsider environment in the south of France has no special name, so I just refer to it as sculpture garden.
+It is characterized by a large number of animals, constructed by applying concrete to a model of iron gauze.

-The sculpture garden has been created by Hubert Bastouil, born in 1932 in a family of farmers in Saint Martin Lalande.
-At first he had a job as a farmer, but when he was around age 27 he went to work in a metalworking company.
+This sculpture garden was created by Hubert Bastouil.
+Born in 1932 in a family of farmers in Saint Martin Lalande, he at first had a job as a farmer, but when he was around age 27 he went to work in a metalworking company.

-At age 40 he began his own company in metal products, especially windows, running this firm together with his wife Georgette.
+At age 40 Bastouil began his own company in metal products, especially windows.
+He managed this firm together with his wife Georgette.
 When in later years, because of health problems, Bastouil had to restrict his activities, Mrs Bastouil would continue managing the company.

 All this years, Bastouil with his outspoken technical talent, did not show any urge to make artistic creations.

-This changed however when mrs Bastouil thought it would be fine to have the garden decorated with kind of a rock.
-Bastouil, who meanwhile had retired, tried to make one from concrete, but he had to experience this was not such a successful venture.
+This changed however when mrs Bastouil thought it would be fine to decorate the garden with kind of a rock.
+Bastouil, who meanwhile had retired, tried to make one from concrete, to experience that his way of working was not so successful.